xshadow0x/py-bot/README.md

 # py-bot
-Telegram bot that creating images using DALL-E 3
+Async telegram bot that creating images using DALL-E 3